Snicon/DA204E_Programming-in-CSharp/README.md

 ### Assignment 4AB
 This assignment introduces arrays, properties (auto-implemented properties are disallowed), images and list boxes in windows forms.
 The application being built in the assignment is a recipe manager where the user may add recipes to a recipe list.
 Ingredients and recipes are being stored in arrays.

+### Assignment 5AB
+This assignment introduces constructor chaining and Lists, additionally the reading material touches on better encapsulation and OOP.
+The application built this time is a customer registry that stores customer contact details.
+All in all this assignment feels much like repetition of assignment 4AB but with the introduction of lists and constructor chaining.

 ## Progress & grades